 Day 4 - Siem Reap - Angkor Wat and Angkor Tom

-Day at Angkor: for first time visitors a tour of some of the main sites such as Angkor Wat and Bayon can be arranged, otherwise we propose a day’s hiking along the ancient city ramparts and amongst the jungle of Angkor Tom.
+A day at Angkor.
+For first-time visitors a tour of some of the principal sites such as Angkor Wat, Bayon and Ta Prom can be arranged, otherwise, we propose a scenic hike along the ancient city ramparts and jungle of Angkor Tom.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B,

 Day 5 - Phnom Kulen - along the Pilgrim's Way